Bombing of Shanghai (1949–1953): Maritime blockade

 In 1949, the industrial production in Shanghai relied on imports of major raw materials such as cotton, wheat, paper, tobacco, and fuel.
 Since June 1949, the ROC Government imposed a maritime blockade policy against the mainland.
 This led to tension with the United States and the United Kingdom, during which the ROC Navy fired on American merchant ships and engaged in standoffs with the British Navy.
 On 24 November, a British merchant ship was intercepted by ROC forces at the Jiuduansha lighthouse area outside the mouth of the Yangtze River.
 For three days, British and ROC forces remained in a tense standoff.
 During this time, the American merchant ship SS Sir John Franklin attempted to force its way through and was fired upon by ROC forces, nearly sinking before managing to limp to Shanghai.
 On 27 November, the British forces withdrew from the Yangtze.
 On December 24, the ROC Navy began laying mines at the mouth of the Yangtze River.

 The blockade policy implemented by the ROC government effectively sealed off the Yangtze River estuary, preventing production materials from entering Shanghai and plunging the city's economy into distress.

-Although the new government in Shanghai implemented a series of measures to stabilize industrial production, the blockade significantly impacted manufacturing.
+Although the new government in Shanghai municipality implemented a series of measures to stabilize industrial production, the blockade significantly impacted manufacturing.
 With the blockade proving effective and reducing the threat posed by the PLA to Taiwan, the ROCAF expanded the Zhoushan airfield and gathered aircraft in preparation for bombing raids on Shanghai and other eastern coastal cities.
 At this time, although the Third Anti-Aircraft Artillery Division, comprising four regiments, had been deployed in Shanghai, the city's overall air defense capability remained weak.